 Cammie Morgan isn’t your average teenage girl.
-First, her mom is the headmistress to a fancy all girls’ school she attends.
+First, her mom is the headmistress of a fancy all-girls school she attends.
 Second, that all girls’ school is actually a school for spies.

 Cammie loves being a spy and she’s pretty darn good at it.
 Everyone at school calls her “chameleon” because she’s so good at staying unnoticed.
 That is until her class is taken on an important school field trip/spy mission and Cammie meets a cute boy who actually notices her, and wants to spend more time with her.

 Drama, chaos, and laughter are guaranteed with this book.
 There are also 5 other books in this series, and I recommend each one.

 I have read almost every Sarah Dessen book, but Just Listen is my all-time favorite one.
 This particular book follows Annabel who’s just beginning her Junior year of high school.
 On the outside, Annabel’s life looks perfect.
 She lives in a beautiful home, has equally beautiful sisters, and is a model.
 Up until the previous summer she also had two best friends and a social life.